-Materials - papers to be presented will be selected from the recent scientific literature.
+Materials - Papers to be presented will be selected from the recent scientific literature.

-Computer Access - materials will be posted on CANVAS so student access to a computer with internet is required.
+Computer Access - Student access to a computer with internet is required since course materials will be posted on CANVAS and Google Sheets.

-Reading Assignments - selected papers should be read prior to their presentation in class.
+Reading Assignments - Selected papers should be read prior to their presentation in class.